Pump technologies

 Positive displacement pumps

-In a positive displacement pump, the (uncompressible!) water is shut in an impervious moving volume, either with valves or with moving pieces with special geometric shape.
-Therefore some water is pumped as soon as the pump is rotating, and the flowrate is directly proportional to the pump speed.
-Power threshold is due to electrical losses in the motor before reaching a sufficient force for overcoming the torque.
+In a positive displacement pump, (incompressible) water is enclosed in an impervious moving volume, either with valves or with specially shaped moving parts.
+Therefore, water is pumped as soon as the pump rotates, and the flowrate is directly proportional to the pump speed.
+The power threshold is due to electrical losses in the motor before sufficient torque is reached to overcome resistance.

-In many pumps, this starting torque is higher than the running torque (the friction losses are higher when the pump is stopped), requiring a starting over-current.
+In many pumps, this starting torque is higher than the running torque (friction losses are higher when the pump is stationary), requiring a starting inrush current.

-Positive displacement pumps are well-suited for high head systems.
-Their efficiency is usually rather constant for different flowrates.
+Positive displacement pumps are well suited for high head systems.
+Their efficiency is usually relatively constant across different flowrates.

 Surface and deep well

-For deep wells, submersible pumps have to be placed at the bottom of the well.
-These should have of course a cylindric shape adapted to the well diameter, and the electrical part should be perfectly waterproof all over the life time.
-The technical constraints are more severe, and their quality should be much higher as the maintenance is not easy.
-Therefore the price of such pumps is usually much higher than for surface pumps.
+For deep wells, submersible pumps must be placed at the bottom of the well.
+They must have a cylindrical shape adapted to the well diameter, and the electrical part must be perfectly waterproof throughout its lifetime.
+The technical constraints are more stringent, and quality requirements are higher because maintenance is not easily accessible.
+Consequently, such pumps are usually much more expensive than surface pumps.

-Moreover, it is technically very difficult (or impossible) to put several pumps in the same well.
+Furthermore, it is technically very difficult (or impossible) to install multiple pumps in the same well.

-Nevertheless, there are now very sophisticated well immersed solar pumps on the market, some of them even including the power converter, and accepting a very large range of input voltages.
-These dramatically facilitate the system design.
+However, very sophisticated submersible solar pumps are now available on the market, some even including the power converter and accepting a very wide range of input voltages.
+These greatly simplify system design.